FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscountname.md

 # Commitment Discount Name

-A commitment-based discount is a contractual commitment for an amount of usage or spend, for a specified term, in exchange for a discounted unit price.
-Commitment-based discounts can cover either usage or cost of various resources such as virtual machines or databases.
-A provider can offer various pricing models, payment options, and term durations for commitment-based discounts.
+A commitment-based discount is a contractual commitment for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
+The commitment may be based on quantities of resource units or monetary value, with various payment options and time frames.

 A Commitment Discount Name is the display name assigned to a commitment-based discount.